 Section L – Education and Agency Relations

-The Policy Committee develops, reviews and revises various Board policies governing City Schools, to support teaching and learning excellence for every student in every classroom system-wide and to meet both State and Federal regulations for education.
-The Committee does this by reviewing existing Board policies on a regular basis to ensure their alignment with the vision and mission of City Schools; and recommending revisions, when necessary, to sustain the strategic organizational direction and goals of the district.
+The Policy Committee develops, reviews, and revises various Board policies to support excellence in teaching and learning for every student in every classroom and to meet state and federal regulations for education.
+The committee does this by reviewing existing policies on a regular basis to ensure their alignment with the mission and vision of City Schools, recommending revisions when necessary to sustain the strategic organizational direction and goals of the district.

-The Policy Committee is also responsible for monitoring the Board policy-making process to ensure that is open, accessible and transparent, as well as responsive, to the educational needs of our students.
+The Policy Committee is also responsible for monitoring the Board policy-making process to ensure it is open, accessible, transparent, and responsive to the educational needs of our students.

-The Policy Committee meets in open session generally on the 3rd Tuesday of the month from 3:30 p.m. to 4:30 p.m. at the Alice Pinderhughes Administration Building, 200 E. North Avenue, Baltimore, MD 21202, in the 1st floor Board room.
-Citizens may attend the meeting and observe the deliberative process.
-The Board reserves the right to reschedule meetings as needed.
+The Policy Committee meets in open session generally on the third Tuesday of the month from 3:30 p.m. to 4:30 p.m. at the district's administration office (200 E. North Ave.), in the first floor Board room.
+Although public comment is not taken during committee meetings, the public may attend to observe the deliberative process.
+Also, written public comment on a policy under consideration is typically accepted up to 30 days after the Policy Committee meeting at which that policy was presented.
+Note that the Board reserves the right to reschedule meetings as needed.